Skip to content

 Logging

 Daemon logs go to ~/.no-mistakes/logs/daemon.log.
 The setup wizard captures managed agent-server output in ~/.no-mistakes/logs/wizard-agent.log.
-Each pipeline step also writes to its own log at ~/.no-mistakes/logs/<runID>/<step>.log.
+Each pipeline step also writes to its own log at ~/.no-mistakes/logs/<runID>/<step>.log, and fatal step errors are appended there so the step log includes the failure reason even when the detail comes from command stderr.

 Set the log level in global config: